QJMLucas/twitter_Data_Wrangling_Analyze/README.md

 - Cleaned the data quality issues in the 'twitter-archive-enhanced.csv' file.
 Cleaned the data quality issues within the file.

 - used Tweepy API to query the data, such as: tweet ID, retweet count and favourite count from Twitter
   account: @dog_rates , also known as WeRateDogs.
-The result is stored into the 'tweet_json.txt' file
+The result will be exported with the file name - 'tweet_json.txt'.

 - Loaded the dataset from Udacity's servers using the Request library and combined it with the file that I extracted previously from
   #dog_rates based on their tweet ID.